Dynatrace/AWSMonitoringTutorials/README.md

 6. Now we have a CloudFormation script that will launch a LAMP Stack but that will also install a Dynatrace OneAgent where the actual download link is configurable through _DynatraceOneAgentLink_.
 7. **Click on Create Stack** in the toolbar.
 This will get you back to the previous screen with your new template already uploaded to S3
 8. **Click on Next**
 9. Now we have to fill out all the parameters - including our _DynatraceOneAgentLink_.
-Please choose a good name for the stack and provide the passwords for the database properties.
+For the Dynatrace One Agent Link make sure to copy the complete path INCLUDING the " (quotes).
+Please also choose a good name for the stack and provide any type of passwords for the database properties.
 When done **Click Next**
 ![](./images/lab4_configurestack.png)
 10. **Options**: Here you could define additonal tags that would automatically be picked up by Dynatrace OneAgent.
 Feel free to define a tag and explore that option.
 Once done **Click Next**
 11. **Review**: Review your settings - then **Click Create**